-

 Tanni Grey-Thompson

-Britain's greatest Paralympian, changed the perception of Paralympic sport for ever
+Britain's greatest Paralympian, changed the perception of Paralympic

 -